dromotherm/documentation/pages/themis/DLCF/README.md

 {% include note.html content="A python modbus TCP interfacer is available within Themis to query a Modbus TCP hardware such as the sofrel PLC." %}

-For indoor temperature monitoring, Themis is using the same sensors as Batisense, i.e. [Enless 169 Mhz wireless Mbus sensors](TRH_recording.html).
-With 2 distinct receivers in the boiler room, the mistake to avoid is to place them close to each other.
+For indoor temperature monitoring, Themis is using the same kind of sensors as Batisense, i.e. [Enless 169 Mhz wireless Mbus sensors](TRH_recording.html) and we had to deploy two 169 Mhz in the boiler room.

+{% include warning.html content="With 2 distinct receivers in the boiler room, the mistake to avoid is to place them close to each other."}

 The structure of the building being very unfavourable to the propagation of radio waves (many walls and metal beams), a repeater was installed in order to guarantee a correct quality (RSSI close to -70 dBm almost everywhere).

 ![RSSI](RSSI_Cerema.png)